ossf/census/README.md

 Key files include:

+* [OSS-2015-06-19.pdf](OSS-2015-06-19.pdf): Detailed documentation about this work.
-*   projects_to_examine.csv : CSV file listing OSS projects to be examined, as well as data that requires human input
+* [projects_to_examine.csv](projects_to_examine.csv): CSV file listing OSS projects to be examined, as well as data that requires human input
-*   oss_package_analysis.py : Python program that reads projects_to_examine.csv to determine the OSS projects to examine.
+* [oss_package_analysis.py](oss_package_analysis.py): Python program that reads projects_to_examine.csv to determine the OSS projects to examine.
 It gathers data from a a variety of data sources, caching where it can.
 It produces results.csv.
-*   results.csv: CSV file listing OSS projects and related metrics.
+* [results.csv](results.csv): CSV file listing OSS projects and related metrics.
-*   oss-needing-help.docx : Documentation about this work.

 The Python analysis program is released under the MIT license and requires "BeautifulSoup" to work.
 The program requires an [API key](https://github.com/blackducksw/ohloh_api#api-key) from Black Duck Open Hub to work.